mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 Atomic habits are the building blocks of your success.

-By creating atomic habits, you can improve your life without feeling overwhelmed.
+By creating [atomic habits](https://jamesclear.com/atomic-habits), you can improve your life without feeling overwhelmed.

-# Habits Formation
+# Habit Formation

 We learn by trial and error.